Development of the inner German border: Origins

 The inner German border owed its origins to the agreements reached at the Tehran Conference in November–December 1943.
 The conference established the European Advisory Commission (EAC) to outline proposals for the partition of a defeated Germany into British, American and Soviet occupation zones (a French occupation zone was established later).
 At the time, Germany was divided into the series of gaue – Nazi administrative subdivisions – that had succeeded the administrative divisions of Weimar Germany.

 The demarcation line was based on a British proposal of 15 January 1944.
 It envisaged a line of control along the borders of the old states or provinces of Mecklenburg, Saxony, Anhalt and Thuringia, which had ceased to exist as separate entities when the Prussians unified Germany in 1871; minor adjustments were made for practical reasons.
 The British would occupy the north-west of Germany, the United States the south, and the Soviet Union the east.
 Berlin was to be a separate joint zone of occupation deep inside the Soviet zone.
 The rationale was to give the Soviets a powerful incentive to see the war through to the end.
 It would give the British an occupation zone that was physically close to the UK and on the coast, making it easier to resupply it from the UK.
 It was also hoped that the old domination of Prussia would be undermined.

 The United States envisaged a very different division of Germany, with a large American zone in the north, a smaller zone for the Soviets in the east (the American and Soviet zones meeting at Berlin) and a smaller zone for the British in the south.
 President Franklin D. Roosevelt disliked the idea of a U.S. occupation zone in the south, because its supply routes would depend on access through France, which it was feared would be unstable following its liberation.
 One version of events (of at least two distinct versions of the circumstances of American approval), has it that to forestall anticipated American objections, the British proposal was presented directly to the EAC without the prior agreement of the Americans.
-The Russians immediately accepted the proposal and left the U.S. with little choice but to accept it.
+The Soviets immediately accepted the proposal and left the U.S. with little choice but to accept it.
 The final division of Germany was thus mainly along the lines of the British proposal, with the Americans given the North Sea port-cities of Bremen and Bremerhaven as an enclave within the British zone to ease President Roosevelt's concerns about supply routes.